 - Serving.
 Jasmine rice is popular for serving up curry, though consider serving it over fried rice.
 It's more like a stir fry that way.
 I often whip up a simple batch of coconut-lime curry, which is a nice pairing.
 Try this chili-basil rice recipe, or keep it lower calorie with a simple cauliflower rice recipe.
 If you're not in the mood for rice, serve it with prepared noodles.

-That’s it, my friends.
+That's it, my friends.
 I hope you enjoy this simple yet flavorful red curry recipe.
-As I mentioned, it’s very easy to adapt to your favorite proteins and vegetables.
+Also, as I mentioned, it's very easy to adapt to your favorite proteins and vegetables.
 Extra peppers for me, please!

 Try Some of My Other Popular Curry Recipes